astropy/astropy/docs/units/standard_units.rst

   - Amount of substance (mole)
   - Photon count (photon)

-(There are also some more obscure base units required by the FITS standard that are no longer recommended for use.)
+(There are also some more obscure base units required by the `FITS Standard
+<https://fits.gsfc.nasa.gov/fits_standard.html>`_ that are no longer
+recommended for use.)

 Units that involve combinations of fundamental units are instances of `~astropy.units.CompositeUnit`.
 In most cases, you do not need